chirag127/Crawl4AI-Income-stream-surfers/p.md

-Make me a multi URL crawling flask project which takes the homepage of a website and then crawl 300 found pages using crawl4ai and allows for .csv download and saves all previous downloads in browser cache/cookies
+Make me a multi URL crawling python script which takes the homepage of a website and then crawl x found pages using crawl4ai and store the results in the md files in a folder named after the website.

 Crawl4AI: Open-source LLM Friendly Web Crawler & Scraper. unclecode%2Fcrawl4ai | Trendshift